 Apply for Federal Direct Student Loan

-If you qualify, you may apply for the loan as long as you are enrolled and attending at least half-time (minimum six credits).
-All NICC students wishing to borrow must complete the following steps, including federal requirements (steps 2-4):
+If qualified, students may apply for the loan as long as they are enrolled and attending at least half-time (minimum six credits).
+All students wishing to borrow must complete the following steps, including federal requirements (steps 2-4):